Hacks to Personalize Your Cold Emails!

 In the wonderful world of sales & marketing, cold emailing is a regular task.

-When you commence mailing personalised emails to some stranger, there’s something that’s lacking and factors those are needed to grow: Reliability, Trust & Confidence.
+When you commence mailing personalized emails to some stranger, there’s something that’s lacking and factors that are needed to grow: Reliability, Trust & Confidence.

-Tabulated below are five powerful ways to personalize your cold emails , powered by psychology.
-Try implementing them and watch the reliability, trust, confidence (and your reply rates) grow.
+Tabulated below are a few powerful ways to personalize your cold emails, powered by psychology.
+Try implementing them and watch the reliability, trust, and confidence (and your reply rates) grow.

 1) Start with your buyer persona.